Skip to Main Content

 This guide brings together the collections in the Iowa Women’s Archives (IWA) that contribute to our understanding of women's participation in politics.
 The descriptions for each collection provide a brief overview of the individual or organization and the materials the collection contains, as well as a link to the more detailed collection descriptions (finding aids) in ArchivesSpace.

-At the IWA, we understand political activism to be a broad spectrum encompassing many different forms of individual and group action that attempt to effect change in a community or institution.
-Political activities include, but are in no way limited to, electioneering and voter education, issue-based advocacy and education campaigns, impact litigation, labor organizing, public history projects and memory work, consciousness-raising and affinity groups, mutual aid and community resource provision, public protest, polemical writing and publishing, scholarly research, and artistic practice.
-This guide describes the IWA collections that are most representative of this intentionally expansive definition of political activism, but is not (and cannot be) an exhaustive accounting of the political behavior of the women whose lives are documented in the IWA's holdings.
+At the IWA, we understand politics to encompass many different forms of individual and group action that attempt to effect change in a community, institution, or area.
+Our conception of political activity includes (but is not limited to): electioneering and voter education, issue-based advocacy and education campaigns, impact litigation, labor organizing, public history projects and memory work, group formation and community organizing, resource provision and mutual aid, public protest and direct action, polemical writing and publishing, scholarly research, and artistic practice.
+This guide describes the IWA collections that are most representative of this intentionally expansive definition of politics, but is not (and cannot be) an exhaustive accounting of the political behavior of the women whose lives are documented in the IWA's holdings.

-We also recognize that when communities are harmed by systems of structural oppression, actions taken by members of those communities to survive and thrive are a form of resistance and necessarily political.
-Given that, we invite those who are interested in the history of political activism to consider as sources the family and personal papers of individuals from communities that have historically faced and continue to suffer from discrimination, disenfranchisement, and disempowerment in Iowa and the United States.
-We recommend perusing the following lists of collections organized around community identities for more details.
+We also recognize that community efforts to survive and thrive, particularly in the face of hostility or oppression, are necessarily political.
+Given that, we invite those who are interested in the history of political activism to consider as sources the family and personal papers of individuals from communities that have experienced discrimination, disenfranchisement, dispossession, and/or disempowerment in Iowa and the United States.
+We recommend perusing the following collection guides organized around community identities for more details.
 Please note that these groupings are not mutually exclusive and individual subjects may appear on multiple lists.

 Community and Identity-Based Collections Guides